 Some people say our feelings have no place in business.
 Great leaders know the opposite is true.
 They know that goals without some passion to fuel them or targets that are so unrealistic that people choose to give up before trying rather than embrace certain failure are equally deadly for team performance and employee engagement.

-What if you could do something today to significantly increase the likelihood that you and your team members will feel excited, energized, and eager to take on new challenges in 2023?
-What if I told you that your success in 2022 (and in 2023) depends largely on you and your team asking the right questions, right now?
+What if you could do something today to significantly increase the likelihood that you and your team members will feel excited, energized, and eager to take on new challenges in the year ahead?
+What if I told you that your success in the coming years depends largely on you and your team asking the right questions, right now?

 - How will we deliver on our commitments to internal staff?

 - How will we deliver on our customer commitments?

 - How will we deliver on our public commitments to our community?